yogendrabaskota/Cartza/README.md

-# Library-Management-System:
+# E-commerce

-This is a fully functional E-commerce website built using the MERN stack (MongoDB, Express.js, React.js, Node.js) with SQL as the database.
+This is a fully functional E-commerce website built using the MERN stack with SQL as the database.
 The platform enables users to browse products, add them to a cart, make secure payments, and manage orders.

 ## Features:

-- User Authentication: Register and log in using secure authentication.
+- **User Authentication**: Register and log in using secure authentication.
-- Product Browsing: View product listings with details such as price, description, and category.
+- **Product Browsing**: View product listings with details such as price, description, and category.
-- Cart Functionality: Add products to the cart, update quantities, or remove items.
+- **Cart Functionality**: Add products to the cart, update quantities, or remove items.
-- Order Management: Place orders and view order history.
+- **Order Management**: Place orders and view order history.
-#### Admin Panel:
+#### **Admin Panel**:
 - Add, edit, or remove products.
 - Manage orders.
 - View sales data.